 The large, LCD-lit screen is easily readable, and the results themselves (like the AstroAIs) come in four different units with a 0.1 increment.
 Overall, the comfort and precision of this tool makes it a solid buy for more seasoned mechanics, but the price point might put off some first-time users of pressure gauges—especially if you’re not looking for an inflator.

-It does everything you need from pressure gauge.
+It does everything you need from a pressure gauge.

 Despite the borderline uncomfortable design of the gauge, it has everything you’d need to both monitor and adjust your tire pressure.
 The only obvious drawback of this product is the 0.5 display resolution; essentially, if your actual tire pressure is 35.3 or 35.6 psi, they’ll both show up as 35.5.
 While this does ensure accurate readings, it’s not as precise as the competing brands that offer 0.1 resolution.